mealycpp/ECE4300_FALL2025/README.md

 - Verified across 7 test scenarios
 - Real-time visualization via Python interface

 ## Repository Structure
+  1. Code
     1. Python
        - Contains the software reference implementation of A*.
          Used for verifying hardware correctness and generating expected outputs.
     2. Verilog
        - Hardware implementation of the accelerator.
          Includes:
          1. astar_top - top-level module and logic components
          2. astar_tb - testbench used for simulation and verification